TypeScriptToLua/TypeScriptToLua.github.io/docs/advanced/language-extensions.md

 }
 ```

-See the [Lua Reference Manual](https://www.lua.org/manual/5.3/manual.html#3.3.5) for more information on lua for loops.
+See the [Lua Reference Manual](https://www.lua.org/manual/5.3/manual.html#3.3.5) for more information on Lua for loops.

 ## Operator Map Types